-9. See at Cubs Game at Wrigley Field
+9. See a Cubs Game at Wrigley Field

 I know I could just say “see any sporting event” – but as a Cubs fan, I have to send you to Wrigley Field, right?!
 You can read all about my love for this historic ballpark in this post and this post, and those don’t even mention the major upgrades!
 There is now a beautiful hotel across the street with great restaurants, and a pretty little grassy area just outside the stadium.
-Get some tacos at Big Star, sip a beer in the bleachers, and sing along during the 7th inning stretch.
+Get some tacos at Big Star, sip a beer in the bleachers, stock up on cute Chicago Cubs gear, and sing along during the 7th inning stretch.
 You won’t regret it!

 10. Get an Instagram at Restoration Hardware and/or Soho House